 The statistics on foreign trade in services are mainly based on a sample survey, which entails sampling error.
-The sampling error is especially high on the most detailed levels.
+The sampling error is especially high for the most detailed levels.

-The coefficient of variation (CV) is used to measure sampling error.
+The coefficient of variation (CV) is used to quantify sampling error.
+The coefficient of variation is the ratio of the standard error to the estimate i.e. the relative standard error.
 The estimated coefficients of variation for survey on foreign trade in services (provisional figures): Export of services (total): app.
-0,6 pct.
+0,5 pct.
 Import of services (total): app.
-0,8 pct.
+0,7 pct.
+With a usual confidence interval of 95 pct. this means that the relative sampling error is at most 1 pct. for exports and 1.4 pct. for imports.
+For example, if the export is estimated at 200.000.000, the sampling error is app.
+1 pct. i.e. app.
+2.000.000.